 Grizzly bears are extremely rare in Washington and need our help to recover.

-Learn about the threatened North Cascades grizzly bear!
+Learn about recovery efforts for the threatened North Cascades grizzly bear!

 Populations and protection status

 Persecuted and hunted nearly to extinction in the last two centuries, the history of grizzly bears is a sobering one.

 In the U.S., the grizzly bear is listed as threatened and there are only five populations remaining in the Lower 48; including the Greater Yellowstone Ecosystem, the Northern Continental Divide area around Glacier National Park, and the Cabinent-Yaak Mountains of northwest Montana.
 The Bitteroot Mountains of eastern Idaho and western Montana are also designated as a grizzly bear recovery zone, however this area does not contain any grizzlies at this time.

 The other two remaining grizzly populations overlap into Washington state, including approximately 40-80 grizzly bears in the transboundary Selkirk Mountains of northeastern Washington, northwestern Idaho and southeastern British Columbia.
 In the U.S. North Cascades, it's believed there are currently fewer than 20 grizzly bears remaining, with an estimated six bears living on the Canadian side of the Cascade range.

 Learn about our work in B.C. on the Coast to Cascades Grizzly Bear Initiative.